RebelGuy/chat-mate/projects/server/readme.md

 At all times, we are logging all messages to the file system.
 On Azure, the data folder lives under `/site/data` and can be accessed via FileZilla.

-The retrieval of logs from Application Insights is achieved automatically (and exposed via the LogsController) using Azure's Log Analytics Workspaces and the [`monitor-query` package](https://docs.microsoft.com/en-us/javascript/api/overview/azure/monitor-query-readme?view=azure-node-latest).
-Note that we use the pay-as-you go pricing tier ($3.22 per GB) with a free 5 GB per month.
-It works by telling Application Insights to feed its data to the workspace (done via Monitoring -> Diagnostic Settings), which can then be queried via the API.

-**[Authentication](https://github.com/Azure/azure-sdk-for-js/blob/@azure/monitor-query_1.0.2/sdk/identity/identity/README.md#defaultazurecredential) of the `monitor-query` package**
-When developing locally, we [authenticate](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/README.md#authenticate-via-visual-studio-code) via the Azure Account extension (**version 0.9.10**).
-Run the `sign in` VSCode command to commence the session.
-When generating the client during runtime, the `DefaultAzureCredential` will automatically read this sign-in session from VSCode.

-When deployed to Azure, the `MANAGED_IDENTITY_CLIENT_ID` points the credential handler to the managed identity that we want to use, and no further authentication should be required to get things working.

 # .env
 Define `local.env`, `debug.env` and `release.env` files that set the following environment variables, one per line, in the format `KEY=value`.
 The `template.env` file can be used as a template. **On Azure, these variables must be set manually in the app service's configuration.**